 Research suggests that coronavirus could be a “black swan” moment – more of a catalyst for online education and other ed-tech tools than decades of punditry and self-serving corporate exhortations.
 It’s safe to say that this will be not only enormously disruptive but also paradigm-changing.
 The ‘black swan,’ that unforeseen event that changes everything, is upon us.

-Online education requires careful thinking about how learners and teachers are equipped for the shift and serious consideration about whether the teaching style is still effective when taken from the classroom and transposed to technological devices.
+Online education requires careful thinking about how learners and teachers are adapting to the shift.
+Also a serious consideration about whether the teaching style is still effective as an online classroom.